01472 237772

 4. Equality statement

-Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
+Some children have an increased risk of abuse both online and offline, and additional barriers can exist for some children with respect to recognising or disclosing it.
 We are committed to anti-discriminatory practice and recognise children’s diverse circumstances.
 We ensure that all children have the same protection, regardless of any barriers they may face.

 We give special consideration to children who: